ridzuan5757/k8s/docs/1_concepts/extension/custom_resource.md

 Aggregated API servers may use the same storage as the main API server, in which case the same warning applies.

+#### Authentication, authorization, and auditing

+CRDs always use the same authentication, authorization, and audit logging as the built-in resources of the API server.

+If we use RBAC for authorization, most RBAC roles will not grant access to the new resources (except the cluster-admin role or any role created with wildcard rules).

+Aggregated API servers may or may not use the same authentication, authorization, and auditing as the primary API server.